If a man says he is lying, is he telling the truth? ~ Epimenodes

 America’s Declaration of Independence declares that it is in every man’s birthright to seek for: “life, liberty, and the pursuit of happiness”.

-One important thing I have learnt on my journey of inner-exploration is that happiness can never be pursued.
+One important thing I have learned on my journey of inner-exploration is that happiness can never be pursued.
 The more you chase it, the more it runs away.
 Pursuing happiness makes you anxious and frustrated.
 In fact, happiness only comes when you’re relaxed, when you’re not pursuing it, and it’s always the by-product of another activity – usually something that brings meaning or joy to our lives.

 2. Freedom Can Be Enslaving